mozilla-services/mozilla-pipeline-schemas/.github/pull_request_template.md

 Checklist for reviewer:

-- [ ] Commits should reference a bug or github issue, if relevant
+- [ ] Commits should reference a bug or github issue, if relevant (if a bug is referenced, the pull request should include the bug number in the title)
 - [ ] Scan the PR and verify that no changes (particularly to `.circleci/config.yml`) will cause environment variables (particularly credentials) to be exposed in test logs
-- [ ] Trigger the `integration` CI test by pushing this revision [as discussed in the README](https://github.com/mozilla-services/mozilla-pipeline-schemas#packaging-and-integration-tests-optional) and review the report posted in the comments.
+- [ ] Watch the results of the `integration` CI test and make sure the error rates do not increase without justification.

 For glean changes:
 - [ ] Update `include/glean/CHANGELOG.md`